-Many business owners assume that it’s more expensive to hire a marketing agency than to hire in-house.
+Many business owners assume that it’s more expensive to hire a B2B marketing agency than to hire dedicated marketing employee.

 It’s true that there’s a certain amount of stability in knowing how much money is being paid month-to-month to employees.
 However, when evaluating costs, remember to consider everything involved in hiring an employee: